BraviNoname/Bravi/BossDisplayFixes/README.md

 - Phase change sounds have been added on Nina's final.

 - Extra Yuiman's spell bg appears the same way as in stage 4 (idk what's the idea behind making ex boss spell bg half-transparent if not non-existent).

+- Ariya now uses the spell bg from Spell 5 for her Spells 6 and 7. (the idea is that she froze the stage bg so the background of her spells is affected, until the end of the fight)